ietf-wg-idr/RFC4271bis/rfc4271bis.md

 based on the location of the BGP speaker to which the route will be
 sent:

+{: style="format %c)"}

-a) When a given BGP speaker advertises the route to an internal peer, the advertising speaker SHALL NOT modify the AS_PATH attribute associated with the route.
+* When a given BGP speaker advertises the route to an internal peer, the advertising speaker SHALL NOT modify the AS_PATH attribute associated with the route.

-b) When a given BGP speaker advertises the route to an external peer, the advertising speaker updates the AS_PATH attribute as follows:
+* When a given BGP speaker advertises the route to an external peer, the advertising speaker updates the AS_PATH attribute as follows:

-> 1. if the first path segment of the AS_PATH is of type AS_SEQUENCE, the local system prepends its own AS number as the last element of the sequence (put it in the leftmost position with respect to the position of octets in the
+  1. if the first path segment of the AS_PATH is of type AS_SEQUENCE, the local system prepends its own AS number as the last element of the sequence (put it in the leftmost position with respect to the position of octets in the